pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 De acordo com o texto, pode se concluir corretamente que

-Item.
 24. Technicians are expected to be able to keep up with new technologies.

-Item.
 24. Espera-se que os técnicos sejam capazes de acompanhar novas tecnologias.

 Technicians need to possess good communication skills, be able to function in a fast-paced